 These are sometimes called sleeping bag liners or travel sheets.
 More and more huts are stating these are obligatory.
 It goes without saying that it needs to be as light as possible.
-So, silk is the only sensible option, but the Silkrafox synthetic bag is light and compact, too.
-Try to get one that is box-shaped as opposed to mummy-shaped, otherwise you’ll end up having an even worse night’s sleep and end up in the morning trussed up, well, like a mummy.
+So, silk used to be the only sensible option, but the Silkrafox synthetic bag is light and compact, too.
+Try to get an extra-large one that is box-shaped as opposed to mummy-shaped, otherwise you’ll end up having an even worse night’s sleep and end up in the morning trussed up, well, like a mummy.

 Possibly the most important bit of kit on the list.
 Spare no expense: get the best money can buy.
 Have a look at Quies—they specialize in keeping people asleep.